DeryaOkulda2012/surfs_up/README.md

 - The maximum percipitation is 4.43 inches on a single day in June
 - The maximum percipitation is 6.42 inches on a single day in December

+There are marginal seasonal differences in rainfall between the months of June and December.
+Third quartile stats of both months show similarity of .12 and .15 inches.
+In summary, for the 2 months of June and December most rainfall amount are similar, but on extreme days there are notable differences in the amount of rain as well.

 ## Summary

+By looking at the results, opening a surf shop seems like a smart investment.
+The average temperature in two extreme months of the year (June and December) seem quite similar.
+For most months of the year, the temperature will be good for surfing, and for having a surf shop.

+To dive a little deeper, we looked at the percipitation levels through the two months as well.
+The major takeaways from this analysis are:

+## Limitation of Analysis and Recommendation

 Additional analysis could help solidify the business case.
+Possible queries include:

-Query to view precipitation statistics during June and December This would show the relationship between temperatures and precipitation
+- Query to view relationship of temperatures to precipitation during June and December.

-Query to view average temperatures and precipitation levels at different stations This could help narrow down the optimal location for the shop
+- Query to view average temperatures and precipitation levels at different parts of Hawaii or Oahu.
+This could help narrow down the optimal location for the shop

-## Limitation of Analysis and Recommendation
+- Examine all the months and outliers in precipitation, as these can indicate severe weather events.

+## Assumptions

-The data is trusted as is, and is assumed to be accurate.
+- The data is trusted as is, and is assumed to be accurate.
-Time of day when rain occurs is not available, only daily rain totals.
+- Time of day when rain occurs is not available, only daily rain totals.
-I recommend we obtain further data on hours of rain occurrence, then filter and understand rain pattern during business hours.
-Additionally, with the existing data set, we can start on examining how many consecutive rainy days break down month by month.
-The result may help decide if certain months the business should simply close and let us take a break or vacation.
-Lastly, we should examine all the months and its outliers in rainfall, as these can be indicative of severe weather events.